mgn39/TurtleBot2/README.md

 ### Receive the signal from Doorbell (Raspberry Pi)
+- **Note: This is outdated.
+For the system we integrate with a mechanical doorbell opening system, see /Kaleb/Week 13.**
 - Connection
 ![[RF Receiver MX-RM-5V Close up.png]]
 - RF Receiver pins (Start from left) | Picture on the above